 Sign Up buttons can be found on popular websites such as Google, Facebook, Amazon, and Facebook.
 It only needs your chosen username and secret password.

 Sign-In is a non-technical term that is commonly used in non-computer environments such as When you visit a location, such as an organization or an office, you must sign-in on the sheets to indicate that you have arrived at the required locations.
-This user information is logged that are recorded in the logbook or ship's log.
+This user information is logged that is recorded in the logbook or ship's log.

 In the computing and technical world, you will find a sign-in button on a website or app, and when you click on it, you will be prompted to enter user sign-in credentials like username and password, after which you will be able to access the app/website.
 It is used in websites and apps that offer user-specific content or pages as the public cannot view your page.